LeToNode/Play2.0-CN-doc/Home.md

 Welcome to the Play framework 2.0 beta documentation.
 This documentation is a work in progress, as is Play 2.0 itself.

 > Read more about the [[current status, and missing features | Status]]
+## CI Server
+- our CI server can be found [here](https://playframework2.ci.cloudbees.com/) (Thanks tp Cloudbees for making it possible)

 ## Issue tracker
 - Please report issues [here](https://play.lighthouseapp.com/dashboard)